hmontero1205/hmontero1205.github.io/index.markdown

 I also worked on [`pygrader`](https://github.com/hmontero1205/pygrader), a framework for grading coding assignments.
 This framework is used in cs3157, cs4118 and cs4995.

+### Advisor @ Codecademy
+From May 2018 to December 2018, I was an online advisor for Codecademy's Pro Intensive courses.

+My main role was to give 1:1 live support to students working through introductory courses in Java, Python, JavaScript, and HTML/CSS.
+I also reviewed project submissions and mentored students participating in months-long courses about intermediate Java/Python programming, data science, and web development.

 Industry
 --------